jina-ai/finetuner/docs/3_finetuner_in_action/3_2_image_to_image.md

         learning_rate=0.001,
     )
 ```
-Now, let's understand what this piece of code does.
+Let's understand what this piece of code does:
 ```{admonition} finetuner.fit parameters
 :class: tip
 The only required arguments are `model` and `train_data`.
 We provide default values for others.
 Here is the [full list of the parameters](../../api/finetuner/#finetuner.fit).
 ```
-As you can see, we have to provide the `model` which we picked before.
-We also set `run_name` and `description`, which are optional,
+* As you can see, we have to provide the `model` which we picked before.
+* We also set `run_name` and `description`, which are optional,
 but recommended in order to retrieve your run easily and have some context about it.
-Furthermore, we had to provide `train_data` and `eval_data`.
-As you can see,
+* Furthermore, we had to provide names of the `train_data` and `eval_data`.
-we used the names of the `DocumentArray`s that are already on Hubble, but we could also pass a `DocumentArray` object itself, which will be automatically uploaded to Hubble.
-As stated before, we want to use the `TripletLoss`, and that's what `loss='TripletMarginLoss'` corresponds to.
+* We set `TripletMarginLoss`.
-Additionally, we use `BestModelCheckpoint` to save the best model after each epoch and `EvaluationCallback` for evaluation.
-Lastly, we set number of `epochs` and provide a `learning_rate`.
+* Additionally, we use `BestModelCheckpoint` to save the best model after each epoch and `EvaluationCallback` for evaluation.
+* Lastly, we set number of `epochs` and provide a `learning_rate`.

-## Monitoring your runs
+## Monitoring

-Let's check the status of our runs.
+Let's check the status of the run.
 ```python
 print(run.status())
 ```